 Cast: Kristen Bell, Ginnifer Goodwin

 In 1960s-era Palm Springs, a small town living’ the life is upside down when an alluring new widow and her four young children move in next door.
 Lois (Bell) has inherited her late husband’s fortune – but not his social status or high school friends.
-Her kids have no experience with manners or tradition on this sprawling desert estate where every living creature seems to outnumber their nearest neighbor by ten to one!
+Her kids have no experience with manners or tradition on this sprawling desert estate where every living creature seems to outnumber their nearest neighbour by ten to one!
 But they’re determined that things are going to change now that “Mamma” is home again.

 The Princess Bride (1987)